davidp799/aws-encrypted-chat/README.md

 ## Useful commands

-- `npm run build` compile typescript to js
+- `npm run dev` compile to js and host on local server
 - `npm run watch` watch for changes and compile
 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state